• Home

 Why a balanced diet is so important

-In order to lead a truly healthy lifestyle, it is important to include foods from all food groups.
+To lead a truly healthy lifestyle, it is important to include foods from all food groups.
 As the saying goes, “everything is fine in moderation”.
 The body needs the vitamins and nutrients it receives from eating foods from a variety of groups.
-Even “fatty” foods can be beneficial as they body needs some level of fat to be able to absorb vitamins.
+Even “fatty” foods can be beneficial as the body needs some level of fat to be able to absorb vitamins.
 Lean meat and dairy products are excellent sources of this.
-Eating healthy should include variety and including vitamin and nutrient rich foods from all food groups, as this helps the body to maintain optimum health and well-being.
+Eating healthy should include a variety and including vitamin and nutrient-rich foods from all food groups, as this helps the body to maintain optimum health and well-being.

 Ignore the food fads and taste trends

 Obsessive behaviour in any form is not healthy, but extreme obsessing over food can lead to serious health consequences.
-The media and internet in constantly full of the latest trends and fads promoting clean and raw eating.
-The popularly of social media does nothing to help curb the never ending stream of this latest fad diets.
+The media and internet are constantly full of the latest trends and fads promoting clean and raw eating.
+The popularity of social media does nothing to help curb the never-ending stream of this latest fad diet.
 However, eating healthily consists of more than just limiting yourself to a set group of foods.

 If you want to eat healthier but are unsure where to start, seek advice from a GP or pharmacist who will be able to advise you on eating healthily, the right way.